drieswijns/crossbario_tutorial/2_chatroom/README.md

     touch index.html

-Start with this minimal HTML boilerplate, which has an output field, and two
+Start with this minimal HTML boilerplate, which has an output field, input fields for nickname and message, and send button.

     <!DOCTYPE html PUBLIC "-//W3C//DTD HTML 4.01//EN"
         "http://www.w3.org/TR/html4/strict.dtd">